No-dimensional Tverberg Theorems and Algorithms: Tensor product and Averaging argument

-In this section, we prove a no-dimensional Tverberg result.
-Let $\diam(\cdot)$ denote the diameter of any point set in $\R^d$.
-Let $P \subset \R^d$ be our given set of $n$ points.
-We assume for simplicity that the centroid of $P$, that we denote by $c(P)$, coincides with the origin $\orig$, so that $\sum_{x \in P} x = \orig$.
-For ease of presentation, we denote the origin by $\orig$ in all dimensions, as long as there is no danger of confusion.
+Let $P \subset \R^d$ be the given set of $n$ points.
+We assume for simplicity that the centroid of $P$, that we denote by $c(P)$, coincides with the origin $\orig$, that is, $\sum_{x \in P} x = \orig$.
+For ease of presentation, we denote the origin by $\orig$ in all dimensions, as long as there is no danger of ambiguity.
 Also, we write $\dotp{\cdot}{\cdot}$ for the usual scalar product between two vectors in the appropriate dimension, and $[n]$ for the set $\{1, \dots, n\}$.